-Students will be notified with a conditional letter upon conclusion of the review process conducted by the Radiology Admission Committee.
+Students will be notified with a conditional letter upon conclusion of the review process conducted by the Radiologic Technology Admissions Committee.
 Final acceptance into the major takes place at the completion of the spring semester after final grades.
 MCLA matriculated students applying to this program will be considered before transfer students.

-Space in the program is limited and the final decision rests with the Radiologic Technology Admissions Committee.
+The final decision rests with the Radiologic Technology Admissions Committee.
 Alternate programs are offered to those students who do not meet the specific requirements for the Radiologic Technology program.
+The Radiologic Technology program requires physical demand.
+More information can be found in the Radiologic Technology handbook or prospective students may speak to the program director.